 You will see many classes with words like environment and sustainability in the title.
 That is because horticulture is at the nexus of some of the most pressing global issues of today.
 Our students don’t just talk about problems - they learn how to solve them to make the world a better place to live.
 We also offer special problems courses in which students can work one-on-one with a favorite faculty to plan and conduct research or participate in special activities, like the National Collegiate Landscape Competition.

 For a full description of the courses listed below, including a syllabus, visit the UGA Bulletin.
 Note: The Bulletin lists all courses recently taught, some of which are only offered periodically, or based on need.
-The current list of active courses is arranged below by general topical areas within horticulture.
-These courses are active and offered on a regular basis.
+The list of courses below are active and offered on a regular basis.

 Study of the biological, cultural, and environmental factors which influence the sustainable production of plants for human use.